top of page

 • Connecticut taxpayers spend the second-most per pupil on K-12 education around $16,500 vs. $11,500 national average

-• Our fourth and eighth graders test above the national average on math but their scores have fallen slightly over the last decade in the Nation’s Report Card
+• Our fourth and eighth graders test above the national average on math but their scores have fallen over the last decade in the Nation’s Report Card

 • There are over 1,200 unfunded funded mandates the state imposes on towns and cities, a large minority of which are on schools